AmanKumarSinhaGitHub/30-Days-of-JavaScript/README.md

 - Work with nested objects and arrays of objects.

 - Iterate over an object's properties using loops and built-in methods.

+### Day 8 : ES6 Features

+- Understand and use template literals for string interpolation and multi-line strings.

+- Apply destructuring to extract values from arrays and objects.
+- Utilize spread and rest operators for array manipulation and function arguments.

+- Define functions with default parameters.

+- Create objects using enhanced object literals, including methods and computed property names.